-Some other causes of homelessness can include natural disaster (such as a tornado or flood), sexual assault or other domestic violence, insufficient education, and more.
-Regardless of the cause, the individual finds himself without the basic necessities of life, including shelter, food, clothing and such.
+Some other causes of homelessness can include natural disasters (such as a tornado or flood), sexual assault or other domestic violence, insufficient education, and more.
+Regardless of the cause, the individual finds himself without the basic necessities of life, including shelter, food, clothing, and such.

 Are most homeless people addicts and being homeless can I still receive addiction treatment?

 Not all homeless people are addicted to drugs and alcohol, although a great number end up homeless due to addiction.
-Homelessness and addiction are seen as going hand in hand, but there are large numbers of homeless people whom are not addicted to any substance.
-A homeless person can of course receive addiction treatment; in fact, many homeless shelters have support staff and volunteers, and are directly connected to treatment programs of some kind.
-This means that a itinerant individual can be referred to a treatment center for drug and alcohol addiction and receive the same help anyone else would receive.
+Homelessness and addiction are seen as going hand in hand, but there are large numbers of homeless people who are not addicted to any substance.
+A homeless person can, of course, receive addiction treatment; in fact, many homeless shelters have support staff and volunteers and are directly connected to treatment programs of some kind.
+This means that an itinerant individual can be referred to a treatment center for drug and alcohol addiction and receive the same help anyone else would receive.

 The Value of Homeless Shelters

 There may be as many different types of homeless shelters and shelter services as there are causes of homelessness.
 Some shelters simply provide the individual with a bed, meal, and temporary roof over their head, while other shelters are more thorough in aiding the homeless individual or family.
 When homeless individuals are experiencing problems with substance abuse and sometimes even mental illness, a shelter can often help them get out of the endless cycle of street, jail, and emergency room.